alexeygrigorev/mlwiki.org/index.php/Variables_in_Observations.md

 ---
-title: "Variables in Observations"
 layout: default
 permalink: /index.php/Variables_in_Observations
+tags:
+- statistics
+title: Variables in Observations
 ---

-# Variables in Observations

 ## Variables in Observations
 A paradigm for Observation Studies
 - 2 or more group